North Bethesda, Maryland: History

 While some traditional neighborhoods remain, other areas have struggled with issues related to suburban sprawl.
 Like most other suburbs in Montgomery County, the Maryland-National Capital Park and Planning Commission (M-NCPPC) engages in master planning for all development.
 The White Flint Master Plan is designed to alleviate negative aspects of future high-density development in North Bethesda.

-Disputed existence
+Disputed name

-The existence of North Bethesda as an actual place with distinct boundaries has been questioned by local residents and online commenters.
-Skeptics frequently dismiss the census-designated place as just a southern portion of Rockville rather than a defined place and the name as a neologism coined by realtors.
+The use of the name North Bethesda for this census-designated region has in the past been questioned by local residents and online commenters.
+Skeptics have dismissed the census-designated place as just a southern portion of Rockville or the region north of Bethesda rather than a defined place and the name as a neologism coined by realtors to bestow the cache of Bethesda on a less well-known area.

-The reason for the confusion includes the lack of identity, especially as most of North Bethesda lies in the 20852 ZIP code it shares with Rockville and uses the Rockville postal address (the eastern part of the CDP uses the Kensington address and ZIP code).
+The reason for the misconception includes its location between more well-known areas, especially as most of North Bethesda lies in the 20852 ZIP code it shares with Rockville and uses the Rockville postal address, whereas the eastern part of the CDP uses the Kensington address and ZIP code, and the southern regions has the 20814 zip code of Bethesda proper.